 Select an instance type, and then choose whether to include a GPU.

 If you choose to include a GPU, you must select the option to Install NVIDIA GPU driver automatically for me.
 You can adjust the number of GPUs later if you need to.
-For information about adjusting the number of GPUs, see Manage hardware accelerators for a notebook.
+For information about adjusting the number of GPUs, see Change machine type and configure GPUs of a user-managed notebooks instance.

 Vertex AI Workbench automatically starts the instance.
 When the instance is ready to use, Vertex AI Workbench activates an Open JupyterLab link.